handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 You can also add `[PreventHotReload]` attribute to a class to prevent hot reload for that class.

 ### Batch script changes and reload every N seconds
-Script will batch all your playmode changes and Hot-Reload them in bulk every 3 seconds - you can change that value from 'Reload' options page.
+Script will batch all your playmode changes and Hot-Reload them in bulk every 3 seconds - you can change duration from 'Reload' options page.

-## [Live-Reload] Production Build
+## Production Build
-For Fast Script Reload asset code will be excluded from any builds, if you're also using Live Script Reload and want to create a build which will support Hot-Reload, add `LiveScriptReload_IncludeInBuild_Enabled` Scripting Define Symbol
+For Fast Script Reload asset code will be excluded from any builds.

+For Live Script Reload you should exclude it from final production build, do that via:
-- via 'Window -> Fast Script Reload -> Welcome Screen -> Build -> Enable Hot Reload For Build'
+- 'Window -> Fast Script Reload -> Welcome Screen -> Build -> Enable Hot Reload For Build' - untick

-- When building via File -> Build Settings - you'll also see Live Script Reload status under 'Build' button.
-You can click 'Adjust' button which will take you to build page for asset.
+**When building via File -> Build Settings - you'll also see Live Script Reload status under 'Build' button.
+You can click 'Adjust' button which will take you to build page for asset.**
 ```This is designed to make sure you don't accidentally build tool into release althoguh best approach would be to ensure your release process takes care of that.```

 ## Performance